 Add height to your fence with trellis panels

-As we’ve said before, an existing fence can have trellis panels fitted on top of it to increase height and privacy.
-It also adds to that plain fence appearance by positively contrasting with the simple design.
+As we’ve mentioned, an existing fence can have trellis panels fitted on top of it to increase height and privacy.
+It also enhances the plain fence appearance by positively contrasting with the simple design.

 Spice up your plain garden fence with a trellis panel

 Trellis panels don’t just have to go on the top of the fence or be the fence itself – they can fit on the front of them too!
-It can deepen the design and enable you to place climbing or small hanging pot plants for a more enticing appearance.
+It can enrich the design and allow you to place climbing or small hanging pot plants for a more enticing appearance.

-If you’re concerned about limitations to design, don’t be!
+If you’re concerned about design limitations, don’t be!
 You could create many unique fence designs by working with DIY garden trellis ideas.
 For example, there have been designs that resemble anything from honeycomb patterns to large diamonds and so much more.

 Garden arch trellis ideas